-- Tour the Romantic city of Verona and see Juliet’s balcony
+- Tour the romantic city of Verona with bridges and Shakespearean monuments

 |Day 7||Historic Walking Tour of Florence||Florence|

 |Day 9||Tuscany Day Trip to Siena & San Gimignano||Florence|